TeleGeography's Official Blog

 As might be expected, content provider demand growth is fastest in regions where carriers are still dominant, like Africa, Latin America, and the Middle East.
 But there's no part of the globe where content demand growth isn't outpacing that of internet backbone providers.

-Download the new Transport Networks Executive Summary to keep reading our latest analysis.
+Download the new Transport Networks Executive Summary to keep reading our latest analysis on the state of global network infrastructure.